The Intersection of Healthcare Delivery and Healthcare Financing

 Across the board, it was clear that providers should be taking a hard look at their service lines and specialists to uncover new paths to revenue and quality improvements.

 The final panel of the day brought the event full circle, looking at new services, technologies, and workflows designed to address the issues identified in the previous 48 hours.
-Our speakers included Ralph Derrickson of Carena; Michael McMillian of Valence Health; and Sanjay Pathak of Kyruus.
+Our speakers included Ralph Derrickson of Carena (now American Well); Michael McMillian of Valence Health (now Evolvent Health); and Sanjay Pathak of Kyruus.

 We started with the premise that we’ve been trying to figure out bundled payments and risk-sharing since the 1990s, but what makes today different from then is the rise of consumerism and the increased availability of data.
 And while value-based care is a clear B2B issue, the discussion kept coming back to the role of the patient-consumer.